MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/understand-package-actions.md

 ### Step 10: (If applicable) Pull DP downloads content signature

 (If applicable) Content job creates a Data Transfer Service (DTS) job to download the package signature.
-The signature file is a TAR file which is downloaded from the `SMSSIG$` virtual directory from the source Distribution Point and contains the RDC signatures for each file in the content.
+The signature file is a TAR file which is downloaded from the `SMSSIG$` virtual directory from the source distribution point and contains the RDC signatures for each file in the content.
 The RDC signatures are used to determine if the file content have changed and whether to download delta content or full content.
 This step is only applicable for content that has changed, so you may not always see this step, and would see step 11 instead.

 > PullDP    3812 (0xee4)    Created SignatureDownload DTS job {3C962758-7ABE-40F2-A585-E5B59E378BEA} for package P010000F.3, content id Content_3c9813ba-d7ab-4963-929c-36f90f479613.1.
 JobState = NotStarted
 > PullDP    3812 (0xee4)    CPullDPPkgContJob::NotifyDeltaDownload.
 JobState = [Downloading Signature] Content_3c9813ba-d7ab-4963-929c-36f90f479613.1 for package P010000F.3 content job id {C10457F9-DE3A-4B45-878C-345919AFF97E}
 > PullDP    752 (0x2f0)    ContentExecuteJob {C10457F9-DE3A-4B45-878C-345919AFF97E} (state: 4-Downloading Signature) for package P010000F.3 content Content_3c9813ba-d7ab-4963-929c-36f90f479613.1.

-DataTransferService.log shows the progress of the DTS job, which creates a BITS job to download the signature file and notifies upon completion:
+**DataTransferService.log** shows the progress of the DTS job, which creates a BITS job to download the signature file and notifies upon completion:

 > DataTransferService    3812 (0xee4)    DTSJob {3C962758-7ABE-40F2-A585-E5B59E378BEA} created to download from '<https://P01MP.CONTOSO.COM:443/SMS_DP_SMSSIG$>' to 'E:\SMS_DP$\P010000F\Content_3c9813ba-d7ab-4963-929c-36f90f479613.1'.
 > DataTransferService    3856 (0xf10)    Starting BITS download for DTS job '{3C962758-7ABE-40F2-A585-E5B59E378BEA}'.